jlportman3/netflow-onprem/README.md

 data collected through Netflow.

 **_If you are a current Sonar customer, and you need assistance with any part of this process, please don't hesitate to reach out to support@sonar.software for help.
-We are more than happy to help you get your portal setup!_**
+We are more than happy to assist!_**

 The instructions that follow have been tested running Ubuntu 24.04 LTS release but should support any operating system capable of running Docker properly.
 This host system should be dedicated to the Netflow On Premise processing and not